-Public Involvement Process & Results: Public comment will be solicited for a four-week period starting June 9.
+Public Involvement Process and Results: Public comment will be solicited for a four-week period following the June commission meeting.
 Public comments will be posted online and provided to commissioners at least two weeks prior to the August commission meeting.

-Analysis & Alternatives: The recommended work addresses all core objectives of FWP's overall nongame management program.
+Analysis and Alternatives: The recommended work addresses all core objectives of FWP's overall nongame management program.